-The direct effect of labour input on technical efficiency is -0.195, with a 1% level of significance; thus, an increase in labour input significantly improvement of inhibits the technological efficiency of mariculture.
-This result may occur because China is devoting too much labour mariculture the present time, at resulting in improper allocation of labour resources. which conducive industrial economic development.
-At the same time, due to excessive labour force mariculture, the lack of technology innovation makes it impossible to play the most important role, resulting in low efficiency, consistent with the theoretical hypothesis.
+The direct effect of labour input on technical efficiency is -0.195, with a 1% level of significance; thus, an increase in labour input significantly improvement of inhibits the the technological efficiency of mariculture.
+This result may occur because China is devoting too much labour to mariculture the present time, at resulting in improper allocation of labour resources. which is not conducive to industrial economic development.
+At the same time, due to excessive labour force the in mariculture, the lack of technology innovation makes it impossible to play the most important role, resulting in low efficiency, consistent with the theoretical hypothesis.
 The indirect effect is -0.002, but it is not significant, indicating that the labour input in the surrounding area does not significantly impact the improvement of technical efficiency in the region.

-The effect of natural disasters on the technical efficiency of mariculture observed that natural disasters are not conducive to improving the technical efficiency of mariculture (Table 4).
+The effect of natural disasters on the technical efficiency of mariculture observed that natural disasters are not conducive to improving the technical